lilbit26/EditModeMore/README.md

 - Move buttons
 - Select anchor point
 - Attach frames to other frames freely (including non-blizzard frames)

-## Roadmap

-More features are planned:

-- UI scaling related options for pixel-perfect alignment
+- Pixel-perfect alignment with actual pixel values based on the display resolution